 New Japanese Traffic Light Design Could Revamp the Road for Colorblind Drivers

-Taro Ochiai, professor at Kyushu Sangyo University, is yet another individual harnessing his expertise to improve the current traffic light.
+Taro Ochiai, a professor at Kyushu Sangyo University, is yet another individual harnessing his expertise to improve the current traffic light.
 However, he goes beyond the contemporary discussion of changing traffic light colors, shapes, and overall visuals.
 His new traffic light design targets colorblind drivers.

 2. It's Not a Big Deal